mikeninerbravog/devops-crash/branching.md

-Este arquivo ensina como usar branches no Git.
+This file teaches you how to use branches in Git.